Macil/browserify-hmr/README.md

 * There are known bugs currently where changes to modules without update accepters can cause the updates to bubble up to the entry and cause many modules to be reloaded incorrectly.
-* Only one browserify-hmr built script can be active in a javascript context at once right now because they would all use the same global to synchronize state.
-We should make it so the plugin takes an option to allow a named sub-object of the global to be used instead to allow multiple browserify-hmr bundles to play nice together.